Iru Power Plant: Waste-to-energy unit

 In 2006, Eesti Energia started preparations for construction of a waste incineration unit with capacity of 50 MW of heat and 17 MW of electricity.
 Construction started in 2010.
 It was commissioned on 16 June 2013.
 The unit processes up to 220,000 tonnes of mixed municipal waste per year.
 The unit was built and technology was provided by Constructions industrielles de la Méditerranée (CNIM).
 The general construction was carried out by Merko Ehitus, with the incineration grate supplied by Martin GmbH and the system for the treatment of waste gas by LAB, a subsidiary of CNIM.
 The unit cost about €105 million.

 Trivia

 The director of Iru Power Plant from 2002 to 2004, Kersti Kaljulaid, the first woman to lead a power plant in Estonia, became the fifth President of Estonia in 2016, and the first woman to be President since the country declared independence in 1918.

+The Power Plant was used as a filming location for the 1979 film Stalker (1979 film), shown in the background as the Stalker returns home with his wife and daughter.